two professionals in discussion

 Where can I get advice or support?

-As an Avant member, you can access our ongoing support if you are undergoing a disciplinary process or other matter.
+As an Avant member, you can access our ongoing support if you are undergoing a disciplinary process or other matter (subject to the terms, conditions and exclusions in your policy).
 It is important to realise the stress such an event may generate and to have good support systems in place.

 Links to a range of support services can be found on Avant’s website under Health and Wellbeing.